RenQilei/mod_cluster-1.3.0-documentation-simplified-chinese/chapter6.md

 ## 6.1.
 JBoss AS

-mod_cluster is supported in AS7 via the modcluster subsystem See AS7.
+mod_cluster is supported in AS7 via the modcluster subsystem See AS7 [缺少锚链接].

 In other AS version mod_cluster's configuration resides within the following file:```$JBOSS_HOME/server/$PROFILE/deploy/mod_cluster.sar/META-INF/mod_cluster-jbossbeans.xml```file.